ellisztamas/faps/docs/tutorials/02_genotype_data.rst

 Check whether the locus names for parents and offspring match.
 This is obvious vital for determining who shares alleles with whom, but easy to overlook!
-If they don't match, the most likely explanation is that you have imported genotype data and misspecified where the genotype data start (the ``genotype_col`` argument).
+If they don’t match, the most likely explanation is that you have imported genotype data and misspecified where the genotype data start (the ``genotype_col`` argument).